ligu/KafkaClient/README.md

 This library is a fork of [gigya]'s [KafkaNetClient], itself a fork of [jroland]'s [kafka-net] library.
 There are significant API changes.

 The original .Net project is a port of the [Apache Kafka protocol].
 The wire protocol portion is based on the [kafka-python] library writen by [David Arthur] and the general class layout attempts to follow a similar pattern as his project.
 To that end, this project builds up from the low level Connection object for handling async requests to/from the kafka server, all the way up to a higher level Producer/Consumer classes.

+A big thank you to [Nudge Software] for backing this project.
+Also thanks to [AppVeyor] for providing CI.

 Code Examples
 -----------